MDIL-SNU/SIMPLE-NN_v2/docs/install.rst

 5. Intel SIMD acceleration (optional)
 -------------------------------

 The filename extension simd refers to Intel-accelerated version of simulating molecular dynamics in SIMPLE-NN.
-By utilizing Intel MKL's vector-matrix multiplication routines and vectorizing descriptor computation by SIMD, overall speed up would be x3 to x3.5 faster than the regular version.
+By utilizing  vector-matrix multiplication routines in Intel MKL and vectorizing descriptor computation by SIMD, overall speed up would be x3 to x3.5 faster than the regular version.

 Requirements
 ------------